 - A citywide specialty area was added to the competition pool making it a total of three citywide specialty areas.

-- The available funding was increased from $22,545,000 million for the 3-year term; $7,515,000 million annually to $24,012,000 million for the 3-year term; $8,004,000 million annually.
+- The available funding was increased from $22,545,000 to $24,012,000 for the 3-year term, which includes an increase from $7,515,000 annually to $8,004,000 annually for the 3-year term.
 Applicants can also propose indirect rates higher or lower than 10% if the requirements of the program are met.
 However, there will be no cost of living adjustment (COLA) in the subsequent years of the contract unless the City awards COLAs to all human services contractors.

 - The service definition and levels were revised to reduce units in the information/assistance, caregiver services and public information and outreach categories.
 This was due to providers’ concerns in their ability to meet these targets with the resources provided.
 However, DFTA has increased the number of respite and supplemental services units, which does create a significant concern for applicants to meet these target numbers based on current service levels